toptal/jvm-monitoring-agent/README.md

 ### `threshold=...`

-Specifies how thread needs to be blocked before dumps will be saved.
+Specifies how long thread needs to be blocked before dumps will be saved.
+(Milliseconds)

+### `delay=...`

+Specifies delay between saving consecutive threads dumps.
 (Milliseconds)

 # Examples